-New Zealand's construction industry faces the substantial challenge of aligning infrastructure development with international climate change mitigation efforts.
-Understanding and addressing embodied carbon remains a complex challenge.
-A considerable proportion of a project's total embodied carbon is determined before construction begins, yet the industry often struggles with early and informed decision-making regarding the sustainability of our infrastructure (MBIE, 2020).
+New Zealand's construction industry faces the substantial address carbon emissions in infrastructure and implement challenge of aligning infrastructure development sustainable practices throughout delivery.
+The absence of with international climate change mitigation efforts. standardised guidelines for carbon calculations hampers Understanding and addressing embodied carbon remains stakeholders in making sustainable procurement choices a complex challenge.
+A considerable proportion of a using consistent data and methodologies. project's total embodied carbon is determined before Culture and mindset change construction begins, yet the industry often struggles The challenge of culture and mindset change within with early and informed decision-making regarding the New Zealand's infrastructure sector is not a matter of sustainability of our infrastructure (MBIE, 2020).